Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 The deeper the red the stronger the correlation.

-When you first start trading you will have the forex bug.
+When you first start to trade you will have the currency investing bug.

 Everything will look like a potential trade and the worst part is you’l take all of these trades too.
 The fear of missing out on one of these opportunities will lead to overtrading.